jupyter-book/mystmd/README.md

 # Development

-All dependencies for `mystjs` are included in this repository (a monorepo!).
+All packages for `mystjs` are included in this repository (a monorepo!).

 ## What's inside?